-Roofstock's mantra is that they make “investing in single-family rental properties radically simple.”
+Roofstock’s mantra is that they offer “radically accessible real estate investing.”
 And after taking a deep look into what they have to offer for this Roofstock review, that seems to be completely true.

 Investing in real estate isn’t as simple as other forms of investment.
 You need to find properties that can turn a profit, screen tenants, collect rent, deal with repairs, and the list goes on and on.
 But Roofstock takes 95% of the hassle of buying an investment property off of their customers’ shoulders.

 With Roofstock, you can shop right from your computer for investment properties that already have paying tenants.
 Roofstock provides an impressive suite of tools to help you compare investment properties to find the right home.

 Once you’ve picked a property, Roofstock will walk you through the closing process and will connect you with lenders, property managers, and insurance companies.
 You can start collecting rental income as soon as you close.
 Roofstock charges a 0.50% fee of the purchase price or $500, whichever is higher.

 There are a lot of sites out there, like Zillow, that can help you find potential real estate investment properties.
 There are also a few companies, like Fundrise, that make it easy for you to invest in REITs.